 Work a small amount of shampoo into any carpet or upholstery stain.
 Then, simply dab the spot with a damp rag until the stain lifts.
 If you're worried about colorfastness, test this trick out in an inconspicuous area first.

 Use shampoo to remove grease buildup from your kitchen counters, walls, and appliances.
 Just apply a small amount of shampoo to a wet rag.
 Work it into the area that you wish to clean, and let it sit for a few minutes.
 Rinse clean, and all that grease should be gone.

-Tip: Boost the effectiveness of the shampoo, by adding a bit of baking soda.
-It'll act like a scouring powder, and get that grease off even faster.
+- Tip: Boost the effectiveness of the shampoo by adding a bit of baking soda.
+It'll act as a scouring powder and get that grease off even faster.

 08 of 10